signalfx/integrations/signalfx-org-metrics/readme.md

 -  Ingest-related metrics, such as the number of active and inactive time series or how many datapoints were sent using a backfill API.

--  Org status metrics, such as the number of unique metrics across all metric or event time series or the number of dashboards or charts in the org
+-  Organization status metrics, such as the number of unique metrics across all metric or event time series or the number of dashboards or charts in the organization

--  AWS-related metrics, such as TO BE FILLED IN
+-  Metrics related to AWS and GCP, such as `sf.org.num.awsServiceCallCount` (number of calls made to the Amazon API) and `sf.org.num.gcpStackdriverClientCallCount` (number of calls to each Stackdriver client method).

 ### USAGE

-For admins, some of these are already used in charts on the Organization Overview page.
-Can clone any of them to add or replace values in the chart, then save to a custom dashboard you create for this purpose.
+SignalFx admins can see some of these values in built-in charts on the Organization Overview page.
+And, like any other metrics, you can display them on charts you build to monitor your system health.

-Example of using metric x to troubleshoot problem y.

 #### About ByToken metrics